Greetings, and thanks for visiting my (virtual) home away from home.

 I was blessed to attend New World School of the Arts high school.
 One of the most powerful opportunities New World facilitated was my becoming a YoungArts winner.
 YoungArts cracked my heart open, and to this day, I encourage young actors to partake in their competition.

 After high school, I moved to New York, then to LA — then to wherever I could train with teachers I loved and admired.
 London's Royal National Theatre and Complicité introduced me to classical and physical theatre, and another mentor, Judi Dench.
 At Broadway Theatre Project, I apprenticed with Ann Reinking, John Kander, Ben Vereen.
-I received a scholarship to Aspen-Santa Fe Ballet, and spent seven years learning improv and sketch comedy at The Groundlings — an incredible experience!
+I received a scholarship to study with Aspen-Santa Fe Ballet, and spent seven years learning improv and sketch comedy at The Groundlings — an incredible experience!

 In 1998 and 2003, YoungArts opened yet another door — a chance to act at Sundance Theatre Lab, where I honed my craft working with actors like Viola Davis, Peter Dinklage and Sally Field.
 The Lab also fostered my love of developing new work, and I'm proud to have supported the development of more than 50 new plays and musicals since then.